duncan/dev/pages/cv.md

 title: Curriculum Vitae
 ---

-# CV: Duncan Davidson
+# Curriculum Vitae

+<span class="text-xs">This is the long version.
+See [Duncan’s resume](/resume) if you want the short version.</span>

-I’ve had a non-traditional career path guided by an interest in both technology and art from a young age.
-I am a generalist at heart that picks up new technologies, languages, and tools for whatever problem is at hand, always with a beginner mindset.
-I am not necessarily the fastest at any particular task.
-My strength, however, is making new connections from a multitude of possibilities and helping others move faster.
+**James Duncan Davidson’s career path is a non-traditional one guided by deep interests in technology, architecture, and art.** He is a generalist at heart who picks up new technologies, languages, and tools for whatever problem is at hand, always with a beginner mindset.
+His strength is making new insights and connections from a multitude of possibilities and helping others move faster.
+He has created and delivered software platforms that millions of developers have used, written books that helped a generation of Mac developers, and made photographs that have helped promote and distribute hundreds of TED talks.

-I studied architecture at University but left in the mid-1990s to work on the early World Wide Web.
-It was the right time and place and led to my joining JavaSoft and leading the development and release of [Apache Ant][ant] and [Apache Tomcat][tomcat].
-After that, I helped a generation of developers learn Objective-C and other technologies for Apple’s platforms through books published by [O’Reilly Media][ora].
-Through it all, I have continued working and writing on the web.
+His career started in the mid-1990s when a chance to work on the early World Wide Web interrupted his architectural studies at university.
+This led to employment at JavaSoft, a division of Sun Microsystems, where he created [Apache Ant][ant] and [Apache Tomcat][tomcat], and then led their development and release to the Apache Software Foundation.

+After leaving JavaSoft, he dove deep into the Apple ecosystem and helped a generation of developers learn about Objective-C and Mac OS X, through books published by [O’Reilly Media][ora], conference speaking, and consulting.

-A lifelong amateur photographer, I’ve also worked as a professional photographer, covering events for [TED Conferences][ted], [O’Reilly Media][ora], [Apple’s WWDC][aapl], and [Salesforce][sfe] as well as contributing to non-profit environmental organizations.
-My work is published by the [New York Times][nyt], [BBC][bbc], and other major international news outlets.
-I even co-owned a small business selling camera straps in Portland, Oregon.
+He also parlayed a lifelong passion as a phorographer into a second career documenting events for [TED Conferences][ted], [O’Reilly Media][ora], [Apple’s WWDC][aapl], and [Salesforce][sfe].
+His work is published by the [New York Times][nyt], [BBC][bbc], and other major international news outlets.
+He also helped found [Luma Labs][luma], a small business based in Portland, Oregon that sells camera straps and accessores to photographers around the world.

-During the 2010s, I moved to Berlin, helped Wunderlist launch a major rewrite of their application backend, and assisted the company’s acquisition by [Microsoft][ms].
-I have spent the last two years helping out startups around the world as a CTO in Residence for [Microsoft for Startups][mfs].
+During the 2010s, Duncan moved to Berlin and helped Wunderlist launch a major rewrite of their application backend.
+He then assisted the company’s acquisition and integration by [Microsoft][ms].
+After the aqusition and integration was complete, he has spent the last few years helping out startups around the world as a CTO in Residence for [Microsoft for Startups][mfs].

-Looking forward to 2021 and beyond, I plan to remain active in technology and software development for at least another decade or two and to continue making photographs as an amateur well after that.
-There may also be more writing in my future, on both software development, and photography.
+Looking forward to 2021 and beyond, Duncan plans to remain active in technology and software development for at least another decade or two.
+He will continue making photographs as an amateur for the rest of his life.

 ## Professional History